We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - You have weekly access to over 20 interactive live group sessions moderated by therapists.

 - BetterHelp offers you the chance to talk with your therapist on the phone, while Talkspace doesn’t offer phone contact, citing security and HIPAA (patient privacy) protocols.
 (BetterHelp states that all messages exchanged between you and your therapist are confidential.
-They also use a browsing encryption system to keep your information private.
-However, there’s limited information about whether or not BetterHelp is HIPAA compliant.)
+They also use a 256-bit encryption system to keep your information private.)

 - It also operates a sister site, TeenCounseling.com, that allows parents to participate in choosing a therapist for their child.
 Counseling is confidential, and only your child has access to the therapy room, but your child’s therapist will send you an alert if it’s time for an intervention.